risawitama/verbose-potato/README.md

-## Why do fish live in salt water?
-Because pepper makes them sneeze!
+## What do you get hanging from Apple trees?
+Sore arms.